MorphiaOrg/morphia/docs/reference/content/guides/jrebel.md

 # Introduction

-This is a simple extension to Morphia to make classes being re-mapped to morphia, once they are reloaded by JRebel.
+This is a simple extension to Morphia to allow classes to be re-mapped once they are reloaded by JRebel.

 ## Prerequisites